grantbtzou/grantbtzou.github.io/README.md

 This repository contains the source code to my first personal website.
-The number one reason I made it was because I thought it would be really cool to make a visualization of the Monty Hall problem, and it was a good opportunity to learn HTML, CSS, and JavaScript.
+The number one reason I made it was because I thought it would be really cool to make a visualization of the Monty Hall problem, and it was a good opportunity to learn HTML, CSS, and JavaScript as well.
 Check it out!